Launching in 2018, ➰➰➰ is a triannual magazine somewhat preoccupied by recursion. For the time being, this magazine has editors and contributors.

 This magazine is not a 3D printer, but it is a 2D printer, and it is learning.
 Right now, it can’t speak for itself, let alone think, but we’re trying to breathe some life into it.
 We suspect recursivity and self-referentialism – “the meta” – are what will eventually cause it to recurse itself and come sputtering to life.
 Or maybe we thought this sounded so delightfully absurd that we couldn’t help ourselves.

-Accepting pitches and submissions through April 2018.
+Accepting pitches and submissions on a looping basis through 2018.

 Some things that would make us lose the game...